dariomx/topcoder-srm/README.md

 never know when you will need to interview again, life is unpredictable ;-<

-I come from a generation where interviews were based primarily on tech questions, certification like (do you know X language?
-Y RDBMS?
-Z appserver? etc).
+I come from a generation where interviews were based primarily on tech questions, certification like (do you know language X?
+RDBMS Y?
+Appserver Z? etc).
 Industry has changed dramatically, and big players have moved the focus to a radically different arena: mathematical thinking, in particular, algorithmic thinking.
 At the beginning I had a very hard time trying to solve these questions, given